AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     |cplt_azr_create_app|

-7. In the Aviatrix CoPilot page, click the blue **Create** button.
+6. In the Aviatrix CoPilot page, click the blue **Create** button.
 If you want to view Azure recommended size choices, click "Start with a pre-set configuration".
 Do not choose the "Deploy programmatically" option.

     |cplt_azr_create|

-8. In Create a virtual machine, complete the provisioning steps for the Basics section> Specify the subscription, resource group, VM name, and size values and other values as needed for the Project details, Instance details, and Administrator account details sections.
+7. In Create a virtual machine, complete the provisioning steps for the Basics section by specifying the subscription, resource group, VM name, and size values and other values as needed for the Project details, Instance details, and Administrator account details sections.
 Click **Next: Disks**.

-9. You must attach at least one data disk to your CoPilot VM to be used for expandable storage.
+8. You must attach at least one data disk to your CoPilot VM to be used for expandable storage.
 This is in addition to the 25GB root disk that comes with CoPilot.
 Click **Create and attach a new disk** or **Attach an existing disk** to add and attach an additional disk.

     |cplt_azr_attach_disk|

-10. Specify the disk options you want or click **OK** to accept the default disk options.
+9. Specify the disk options you want or click **OK** to accept the default disk options.

-11. Click **Next: Networking** and specify the network interface details.
+10. Click **Next: Networking** and specify the network interface details.
 For Public IP, click **Create new**.
 In the Create public IP address dialog, for Assignment, select Static and click **OK**.

-12. Complete the rest of the provisioning steps for the Management, Advanced, and Tags sections.
+11. Complete the rest of the provisioning steps for the Management, Advanced, and Tags sections.

-13. Click **Next: Review + create**.
+12. Click **Next: Review + create**.
 If blank, type your phone number in the Preferred phone number field.
 If the validation passed, review your settings and click **Create**.

     Verify that your instance is up and running in the Azure console.

-14. After the instance is created, and you receive a message that your deployment is complete, click on **Go to resource**.
+13. After the instance is created, and you receive a message that your deployment is complete, click on **Go to resource**.
 Select the copilot instance name and take note of its External IP address.

-15. You are ready to launch CoPilot in your web browser and perform initial setup.
+14. You are ready to launch CoPilot in your web browser and perform initial setup.
 See `Initial Setup of CoPilot <https://docs.aviatrix.com/HowTos/copilot_getting_started.html#initial-setup-of-copilot>`_.

 Example - Deploy CoPilot in Google Cloud Platform